 Another issue — one that I didn't encounter, but one that Honeywell is aware of — is that the Lyric isn't compatible with certain wireless routers.
 The company said it is working on a list that it will put online.

 While controlling your thermostat via a smartphone app is convenient, the next step for such devices is connecting to a home automation network.
-You can control the Nest through a variety of sources, from the Jawbone UP24 and the Harmony Ultimate remote control to IFTTT .
-Honeywell has yet to release the API for the Lyric, which means it can’t be integrated into other home automation systems.
+You can control the Nest through a variety of sources, from the Jawbone UP24 and the Harmony Ultimate remote control to IFTTT.

 It's not surprising that Honeywell is entering the smart thermostat arena.
 However, while the company has decades of experience making thermostats, it's in the same boat as everyone else when making apps.
 While I like Honeywell's idea of using geofencing to set when its $279 Lyric thermostat turns off and on, ultimately, the mobile app and interface offer less than what you get with the Nest.
-While the Lyric should improve with time, there are too many "coming soons" for me to recommend this device over the Nest, which offers more features and greater interoperability with connected home systems.
+While the Lyric has improved with time, the Nest and Ecobee3 offer more features and greater interoperability with connected home systems.